pqrkchqps/diehard-dot-fund-school/facilitation.md

 * Help there are too many loomios!

 ## Acts of facilitation
+*More indepth articles, specifically targetted at group facilitators.*

 * How to activate your group
 * Start a welcome thread.
-Turn on the require introductions feature.
 * Include voices that are not present.
 * diverge clearly, converge clearly.
 * Mention people